HaHaWTH/AdvancedSensitiveWords/README.md

 `advancedsensitivewords.help` - Allows you to use the /asw help command

 `advancedsensitivewords.notice` - Retrieve the notification when players swore

+`advancedsensitivewords.info` - Ability to use /asw info command

 **For more info, please visit [our Wiki](https://github.com/HaHaWTH/AdvancedSensitiveWords/wiki)**